New children's books we love

 Looking for a great book on a theme?
 Our booklists cover a large range of subjects, from everyday issues to genre, disability, diversity, sporty books, funny books and more.

-Books to get kids hooked: the Great Books Guide gives you the lowdown on the very best new children's books published over the last year.
+Looking for new books to get kids hooked?
+The Great Books Guide gives you the lowdown on the ONE HUNDRED best children's books published in 2018.